davesteele/davesteele.github.io/_posts/2015-08-01-intermediate-gpg.markdown

 This prevalent use of self signatures means that the only time you need to worry about losing your position in the web of trust is when you add a UID or you transition to a new certificate.
 You are free to make any other changes without affecting your trust level.

-Hearkening back to the multiple meanings of 'key' - when you attend a key signing, you are collecting signatures against your key (Primary key) in order to provide web-of-trust verifyability for the keys (Primary and subkeys) that make up your key (certificate).
+Hearkening back to the multiple meanings of 'key' - when you attend a key signing, you are collecting signatures against your key (Primary key) in order to provide web-of-trust verifiability for the keys (Primary and subkeys) that make up your key (certificate).
 Make sense?

 ### In general, nothing is ever deleted from a key certificate